mpstark/AIToolkit/README.md

 * Additional `SelectorTypes` based on feedback
 * Additional `WeightedFactor`/`BehaviorNode` based on feedback to provide base mod functionality
 * Base UnitAIOverrideDefs to merge onto for at least CoreBT_AI tree?
+* Modding reservation rules

 ## Potential Features

-* Fixing oddnesses/bugs with the current AI
-  * Min/Max in Evaluate Ally/Hostile factors is not correct
-* Adding a "blackboard" for each unit to store AI related state
+* Adding a "blackboard" for each unit
-* Lance level AI
-  * Particualrly reserving, unit order, and unit coordination
 * Wild idea: support rewinding AI turns without reloading
 * Wild idea: multiple trees/variables on a unit and visualize results of all